Red Sox rally in 9th, on brink of clinching wild-card berth

 Houck, a 25-year-old rookie, twice threw 90 pitches among his 13 starts this season.
 Both came in late August.
 He had not thrown more than 42 pitches in his last three appearances, all of which were in relief.

-Before the game, Boston manager Alex Cora said there were no limitations on Houck, who pitched five innings three times earlier this season.
+Before the game, Cora said there were no limitations on Houck, who pitched five innings three times earlier this season.
 He pitched into the sixth once, on Aug.
 29.

+“Didn’t struggle at all,” Cora said of the decision to remove Houck. “(Saturday) actually the plan was to see where Soto was and see where we went.
+He did an amazing job.”

+“I’d much rather this team get a win and continue to go forward,” Houck said of the decision.

 Gerardo Parra’s pinch-hit single in the sixth against Garrett Richards produced the Nationals’ first baserunner.
 Washington loaded the bases with two out in the seventh against Ryan Brasier, who was pitching for the fourth consecutive day, before Jordy Mercer struck out looking to end the threat.
 Mercer was ejected for arguing plate umpire Phil Cuzzi’s call.